Study Abroad (free mover)

-- Read the course restrictions that apply to your exchange program.
+1. Read the area restrictions that apply to your exchange program.

-- Authorization letter issued by the International Office of your home University.
+ii.
+Presentation Letter issued by the International Office of your University.

-- Spanish Proficiency Certificate corresponding to University Level (i.e. 4 approved semesters o its equivalent.
+iii.
+Updated Spanish Proficiency Certificate (level B2 according to CEFR).
 This is required ONLY IF YOU ARE NOT A NATIVE SPEAKER OF SPANISH).

-The information you submit through the online form will only be valid once we receive your application form together with the rest of the requested documents in your Dropbox folder.
+3. The information you submit through the online form will only be valid once we check your documents were saved correctly in your Dropbox folder.

 4. Apply here!